Sathiradissanayaka45/fake-review-detector/README.md

 - **Explainable AI**: Providing transparent reasoning for review classification

 This combined approach is expected to improve the accuracy and robustness of fake review detection compared to traditional methods and contribute to building a more trustworthy online environment for consumers and businesses alike.

+## 🔍 Research Problem

+Online e-commerce platforms generate massive amounts of user-generated content, including reviews that significantly influence consumer purchasing decisions.
+However, the integrity of these review systems is compromised by:

+1. **Prevalence of Fake Reviews**: Increasing numbers of artificially generated positive and negative reviews distorting product perceptions
+2. **Limited Detection Capabilities**: Current methods often rely solely on textual analysis, missing behavioral patterns
+3. **Lack of Transparency**: Existing detection systems don't provide explanations for their decisions
+4. **Robotic Review Generation**: AI-generated reviews that are increasingly difficult to distinguish from genuine ones
+5. **Trust Deficit**: Declining consumer confidence in online review systems

+These challenges necessitate a comprehensive approach that can analyze both the content of reviews and the behavior patterns of reviewers while providing transparent explanations for its decisions.

 ## 🏆 Team Registry